 Though these communication tools require time and effort to maintain, they can make enormously positive changes in office life.
-In these kinds of open forums, staff can come together and connect over shared interests, enabling individuals to build stronger relationships that may even extend into personal life.
+In these kinds of open forums, staff come together and connect over shared interests, enabling individuals to build stronger relationships that may even extend into personal life.
 These forums can bring people together emotionally as well.
-In The Relationship Cure, Dr. Gottman says that creating traditions – such as sharing baby pictures, high school prom photos, travel shots, etc., on a staff bulletin board – can be fun and bring novelty to the office.
-It can give staff a chance to see each other from radically different points of view.
-He explains it like this: “Imagine seeing your political nemesis as a frightened two-year-old on a pony, or the office tyrant as an awkward teenager in braces and a powder-blue tuxedo.
+In “The Relationship Cure,” Dr. Gottman says that creating traditions (such as sharing pictures of pets, children, vacation scenery, etc., on a staff bulletin board) can be fun and bring novelty to the office.
+It gives staff a chance to see each other from radically different points of view.
+He explains, “Imagine seeing your political nemesis as a frightened two-year-old on a pony, or the office tyrant as an awkward teenager in braces and a powder-blue tuxedo.
 It [sends] the message that we were all innocent once, we were all vulnerable, and we still carry those parts of ourselves around every day… we don’t have to unravel our whole life stories to our coworkers, but it may help to reveal glimpses of our past from time to time.”
-Whether you create meeting spaces online or offline, take advantage of the opportunities they have to offer!
+Whether you create meeting spaces online or offline, take advantage of the opportunities they have to offer.

 A culture of positive reinforcement will not only increase productivity but make people feel that their work is valued, fostering a warmer and more respectful office environment.

 Read more on the Digital Age blog series.